aridaibordon/rdca-to-fs-corresp/README.md

 # A RDCA to FS correspondence mechanism for Abako.
-A correspondence procedure to generate FS spectra from RDCA collisional-radiative models.
+A correspondence mechanism to generate FS spectra from RDCA collisional-radiative models.